A Unified Universe

-where the coefficients $\alpha,\beta,\gamma$ and $\delta$ are indeed {\it predictions} of the EFT of gravity which ultimately depend only on the field content of the theory and are listed in \cite{Codello:2015mba}.
-We recognize in (\ref{F}) the appearance of the non--local term $R\frac{1}{\square^2}R$ assumed in the model (\ref{action}), but even if there exists specific matter choices that can make one or more of these coefficients vanish, in the general case these are all non--zero and so all other non--local terms are in principle present \cite{Codello:2015pga} in the effective action.
-Non--local modifications of GR based on one or more of the operators in (\ref{F}) have been considered by many authors, see for example \cite{Espriu:2005qn,Deser:2007jk,Nojiri:2007uq,Koivisto:2008xfa,Nojiri:2010pw,Biswas:2010zk,Nojiri:2010wj,Zhang:2011uv,Donoghue:2014yha,Modesto:2014lga,Zhang:2016ykx} and references therein.
+Non--local modifications of GR based on one or more of the operators in (\ref{F}) have been considered by many authors, see for example \cite{Espriu:2005qn,Deser:2007jk,Nojiri:2007uq,Koivisto:2008xfa,Nojiri:2010pw,Biswas:2010zk,Nojiri:2010wj,Zhang:2011uv,Modesto:2013jea,Donoghue:2014yha,Modesto:2014lga,Zhang:2016ykx} and references therein.
 In order to justify the model (\ref{action}) we need to show that indeed the operator $R\frac{1}{\square^2}R$ dominates the late time evolution of the universe.
 For this reason in Fig. \ref{w} we have compared the equation of state parameter for a dark energy fluid generated by the first two non--local terms $R\frac{1}{-\square}R$ and $R\frac{1}{\square^2}R$.
 As can be seen, only the latter is capable of changing the late time evolution while the first only affects the intermediate regime.
 The terms containing the $\log$ operators are more delicate to define and have been discussed in \cite{Codello:2015mba}.
 The analysis shows that their behavior is sub--leading with respect to the relative operator without the $\log$ and so to first approximation can be discarded.
 The $R \log \frac{-\square}{m^2} R$ term may be relevant at early times but in our model this epoch is dominated by the local $R^2$.
 Finally, due to the smallness of the mass scale $m$, all higher order operators will be suppressed by large additional factors and to first approximation can also be discarded.
 Of the terms contained in the expansion (\ref{F}) the one dominant at late times is thus the one included in equation (\ref{action}) and the effective action (\ref{action}) is in principle justifiable from first principles via EFT arguments.

 As discussed in \cite{Codello:2015mba}, the effective action also contains many new non--local operators with three or more curvatures, as for example $R\frac{1}{-\square}R\frac{1}{-\square}R$.
 Within these there is also the contribution from the conformal anomaly.
 These operators may have interesting cosmological implications (see for instance \cite{Shapiro:2008sf,Mottola:2010gp} and references therein) and, even if sub--leading when compared with the two curvature terms considered in this Letter, their effects should be studied carefully, for a recent discussion, see \cite{Netto:2015cba,Cusin:2016nzi}.